 For me, Tarot cards are a way to access Hekate’s wisdom while helping me self reflect.
-I’ve always used the cards this way rather than for divination.
+I’ve use the cards this way much more often than for divination.
 I figure if I am communicating with Our Lady and processing my own shit, then I really don’t need prescience since I’ll be on the right track.
 One of the biggest obstacles I’ve had in my life is my shadow self.
 You know that side that everyone has – the dark, fear based creature that has long dirty hair, unkempt nails and smells like a nineties grunge band?
 Wait.
 She doesn’t always appear that way.
 She is just as likely to show up in six inch bitch boots or worn out Doc Marten’s.
 The shadow can show up in any form.
 We can be easily confused and fall victim to her energy.

 Ms. F U